kitnil/awesome/README.md

 - [shellen](https://github.com/merrychap/shellen) - :cherry_blossom: Interactive shellcoding environment to easily craft shellcodes
 - [stack-inspector](https://github.com/sharkdp/stack-inspector) - A gdb command to inspect the size of objects on the stack
 - [shell-functools](https://github.com/sharkdp/shell-functools) - Functional programming tools for the shell
+- [pearl](https://github.com/pearl-core/pearl) - Pearl is a lightweight package manager for automating reproducible environments between different systems (Linux and OSX).
+It can be used for dotfiles, plugins, programs and any form of code accessible via git.
 - [ShellPop](https://github.com/0x00-0x00/ShellPop) - Pop shells like a master.
 - [aurman](https://github.com/polygamma/aurman) - AUR Helper
 - [vps-comparison](https://github.com/joedicastro/vps-comparison) - A comparison between some VPS providers.
 It uses Ansible to perform a series of automated benchmark tests over the VPS servers that you specify.
 It allows the reproducibility of those tests by anyone that wanted to compare these results to their own.
 All the tests results are available in order to provide independence and transparency.